strongloop/strongloop.com2/_posts/2017-05-31-join-strongLoop-ibm-cloud-foundry-summit.md

 Reserve your spot today and register for this event [here](https://goo.gl/z6aMOf).
 Save yourself $100 if you register before June 12th!

 https://www.cloudfoundry.org/event/summit-silicon-valley-2017/

+### What's Next?

+Find out about other conferences, webinars, meetups, and events that the StrongLoop team are attending or supporting on our [events page](https://strongloop.com/events/).